You will receive in your e-mail a notice that looks like this:

 Your e-mail address will already be filled in.
 Fill in the rest of the information requested and make up your own password.
 This is not the same as your test code.
 You put in your 8 digit test code when you get to the test itself.

 4) Once you fill out your account information, click the Register button.
-You will then receive an e-mail telling you your Registration is Complete.
-Please Log In to access your account.
-Click the Log In.
+Click the Log In link, then, log in to access your account.

 6) There you will be asked to enter the Test Code you received in your e-mail.
 It’s best to copy and paste the code since sometimes O looks like 0 and capital I (eye) looks like lower case l (el).